Abdul Khair Basri

 Haji Abdul Khair bin Haji Basri (born 5 January 1996) is a Bruneian international footballer who plays for Indera SC.
 Predominantly a central midfielder, his attributes and versatility also allows him to play as a centre-back or as a forward when required.

 Club career

 Khair is a graduate of Projek Ikan Pusu (PIP), a successful local grassroots football scheme that also produced Brunei internationals such as Yura Indera Putera Yunos and Aman Abdul Rahim.
 He moved to Indera SC in 2013, and won the first ever Brunei Super League championship.

 Khair was captain of Tabuan Muda, a league team that was formed by the NFABD to prepare for international competitions.
-They finished fifth in the 2015 and 2016 seasons of the Bruneian top flight.
+They finished in mid-table in the 2015 and 2016 seasons of the Bruneian top flight.

 After taking time off for studies in 2017, he re-signed for Indera in early 2018, appearing at the 4–1 win over IKLS FC in the FA Cup.

+In recent times, Khair has been captaining the side in the absence of Amirul Hakeem Kasim and Hamizan Aziz Sulaiman.
+He led the team to the final of the 2025 Brunei FA Cup, scoring in the semis against MS ABDB.
+On 18 May 2025 Khair started the match as captain against DPMM FC II in a narrow 1–0 loss.

+On 19 September 2025, Khair's long-range goal against Jerudong FC became the first goal of the 2025–26 Brunei Super League in a 0–3 win.